 This medicine is given as a shot under the skin surface

 atopic dermatitis symptoms for 4 out of 5

 people.1 A common side effect is flu-like illness

 during the early days of treatment.

-effective for many people who have severe atopic dermatitis, they aren't widely
+effective for many people who have severe atopic dermatitis.
+But they aren't widely

-But if you have severe symptoms that have not responded to other
+But if you have severe symptoms that have not gotten better with other

 Boguniewicz M, Leung DYM (2009).
 Atopic dermatitis.
 In